How Schema Markup Helps You Gain or Enhance a Google Knowledge Panel

 How does structured data feed and enhance knowledge panels?

-Is structured data a direct trigger for Google knowledge panels?
+Does structured data directly trigger Google knowledge panels?
 The answer is no, but it does feed and enhance your knowledge panel.
 Adding markup to your website translates your human-readable content into the machine-readable language of JSON-LD, making it easier for search engines to catalogue and contextualize the data on your website.

 Refer to our Ultimate How-to Guide for Local Business Schema Markup to help you get started!